 Organize your documents.
 See Working With Groups.

-Read and select text passages or identify areas in an image or select segments on the time line of an audio or video file that are of further interest, assign key words (codes), and write comments and memos that contain your thinking about the data.
+Read and select text passages or identify areas in an image or select segments on the timeline of an audio or video file that are of further interest, assign keywords (codes), and write comments and memos that contain your thinking about the data.
 Build a coding system.
-See Working With Comments And Memos and Working With Codes.
+See Working With Comments And Memos and Coding Data - Basic Concepts.

 Compare data segments based on the codes you have assigned; possibly add more data files to the project.
 See for example Retrieving Coded Data.

 Query the data based on your research questions utilizing the different tools ATLAS.ti provides.
-The key words to look for are: simple retrieval, complex code retrievals using the Query Tool, simple or complex retrievals in combination with variables via the scope button, applying global filters, the Code Co-occurrence Tools (tree explorer and table), the Code Document Table, data export for further statistical analysis (see Querying Data and Data Export For Further Statistical Analysis.
+The keywords to look for are: simple retrieval, complex code retrievals using the Query Tool, simple or complex retrievals in combination with variables via the scope button, applying global filters, the Code Co-occurrence Tools (tree explorer and table), the Code Document Table, data export for further statistical analysis.
+See Data Analysis and Data Export For Further Statistical Analysis.

 Conceptualize your data further by building networks from the codes and other entities you have created.
 These networks, together with your codes and memos, form the framework for emerging theory.
 See Working With Networks.